gueltro/kbox/README.md

 ## Commands:
 - `setup`: setup a username, generate a key, enter the information for the server, and create a root directory
-- `show-roots`: Show the list of currents knodes
+- `show-roots`: Show the list of current root knodes
 - `show <knode_name>`: Visualize remote folder rooted at knode with name <knode_name>
 - `push <local_file_name>`: Upload a local file located in a kbox directory in the remote directory (recursively if file is a folder)
 - `pull <remote_file_name>`: Download a remote file in your local kbox folder